minprocess/12-Employee-Tracker/README.md

 Here is the link to the GitHub repo.
 The GitHub repo will have a mp4 recording of the app being used.

 [https://github.com/minprocess/12-Employee-Tracker](https://github.com/minprocess/12-Employee-Tracker)

+The MP4 recording is in the assets folder.
 ## Usage
 First copy the contents of sql into Workbench then create the employee, role and department tables Then start the app with node app